CONDITIONS TREATED

 ODD

-ODD is a condition in which a child or displays an ongoing pattern of an angry or irritable mood, defiant or argumentative behavior, and vindictiveness toward people in authority.
+ODD is a condition in which a child displays an ongoing pattern of an angry or irritable mood, defiant or argumentative behavior, and vindictiveness toward people in authority.

 OPPOSITIONAL DEFIANT DISORDER